Shaylee Mansfield

 Mansfield made her acting debut in 2019 in Disney's Noelle.
 The following year, her request for automatic captioning on Instagram drew attention from several media publications and became popular on Twitter.
-She received further recognition for her roles in Netflix's Feel the Beat (2020) and Quiver Distribution's 13 Minutes (2021).
-In 2022, for her signed performance on the animated series Madagascar: A Little Wild, Mansfield possibly became the first deaf actor to be credited alongside voice actors.
+She received further recognition for her roles in the films Feel the Beat (2020) and 13 Minutes (2021).
+In 2022, for her performance on Madagascar: A Little Wild, Mansfield possibly became the first deaf actress to be credited alongside the "audible" voice actors for her "sign over" performance in an animated production.

 Life and career

-2009–2018: early life and viral videos
+2009–2018: early life and YouTube videos

-Shaylee Mansfield was born deaf in 2009 in Burbank, California.
+Shaylee Mansfield was born deaf in Burbank, California in 2009.
 Her parents—former actor Sheena McFeely and Manny Johnson—are also deaf and run ASL Nook, a website and YouTube channel that teaches American Sign Language (ASL).
-Mansfield has a younger sister named Ivy, who is hearing.
+Mansfield has a younger sister, Ivy, who is not deaf.

 Mansfield appeared on ASL Nook from 2013 until 2019.
 She began signing Christmas stories on the channel at age four with The Nightmare Before Christmas.
 At five, she performed How the Grinch Stole Christmas!; E! stated: "We can't remember the last time a holiday story made us smile so much ... mostly because [Mansfield] is so into how she tells the story.
 She is so expressive with her sign-language and facial expressions."
 In 2015, she enacted Rudolph the Red-Nosed Reindeer.
 HuffPost called her 2016 retelling of The Polar Express "beautiful ... like you've never seen before".

 At a Disney park in 2013, Mansfield met a staff member dressed as Tinker Bell who could sign.
 Three years later, due to this event, Disney flew the Mansfield family to Disneyland.
 At the park, the family filmed an "Unforgettable Stories" advertisement, in which they met an actor dressed as Minnie Mouse who had recently begun learning sign language.
 The video went viral, garnering, as of April 2016, 11 million views and becoming the second-most-watched of Disney's advertisements.
 Adweek highlighted its inclusivity as a major factor in its success.
 The Mansfields also appeared alongside two other predominantly deaf families in the documentary film Born This Way Presents: Deaf Out Loud, which aired on A&E on September 12, 2018.
 The New York Times's Margaret Lyons described it as earnest and the families featured as "incredibly compelling, thoughtful and telegenic".